Niroth36/SimpleEshop/JENKINS-PIPELINE-SETUP.md

 1. **Credentials Issues**: Verify that the GitHub credentials are correct.

-2. **Repository Access**: Ensure that the GitHub user has write access to the GitOps repository.
+2. **Repository Access**: Ensure that the GitHub user has write access to the repository.

 ## Conclusion

 You have successfully set up a Jenkins pipeline for your SimpleEshop web application.
 This pipeline automatically builds, tests, and deploys your application whenever changes are pushed to the web-app directory in your GitHub repository.

 This setup follows GitOps best practices, with Jenkins handling the CI part (building and testing) and ArgoCD handling the CD part (deployment to Kubernetes).
-The separation of concerns ensures that your deployment is always in sync with the desired state defined in your GitOps repository.
+The separation of concerns ensures that your deployment is always in sync with the desired state defined in your GitOps directory.